jldhtx/elections/README.md

 Second strategy was to use a simple Dictionary of int,int to track the hash of a candidate and its count, remove the lowest each round, then count a new filtered version of the original ballots.
 The comparisons and iterations are on a list of ints for the votes and not reference types so there's some performance boost there.
 Like all the strategies it keeps the collections immutable.
 This one runs in sub-100ms like the other strategies for Plurality.

 Also went back and refactored original implementation some as it returend ties occasionally when it should not.
+Modified the algorithm a little to perform better, but still not as good as second strategy.

 ---
 # Requirements
 In this solution you will find a base project dealing with Political Elections